-Roberto Duran had been through many ups and downs by this time, having tasted both glory and defeat on several occasions, including the disgrace of “No Mas” nine years earlier when he had abruptly quit against Sugar Ray Leonard in their rematch.
+Roberto Duran had been through many ups and downs by this time, having tasted both glory and defeat on several occasions, including the disgrace of “No Mas” nine years earlier when he abruptly quit against Sugar Ray Leonard in their rematch.
 But the more relevant episode to Duran’s challenge of Barkley was the vicious, humiliating, second round knockout he suffered at the hands of Tommy “The Hitman” Hearns five years before.
 Ever since, the public viewed Duran as washed up; a decision loss to Robbie Sims in 1986 only reinforced the feeling that the sun had finally set on the great Panamanian’s career.
 But Roberto refused to retire.
-With more naysayers than supporters surrounding him, he remained determined to become a champion once again.
+With more naysayers than supporters surrounding him, he kept fighting, determined as he was to become a champion once again.

 Iran Barkley had won the WBC middleweight title by knocking out the same “Motor City Cobra” who had dispatched Duran five years before.
 “The Blade” was feared for his punching power, which emanated from his tall frame and intimidating physical build.
 His knockout of Hearns had been emphatic and there were those who gave Duran no chance to overcome a younger, bigger and stronger opponent.
 After all, lightweights don’t move all the way up to middleweight and then win world titles.
 Barkley was the solid favorite to bust Duran up and end his storied career.

 The strategy proved relatively successful for “The Blade,” as he posted one of his best career performances.
 But if Barkley put up a spirited fight, Duran was genuinely inspired.
 He used his pugilistic wits to close the distance and find openings for his punches, while his confidence and courage allowed him to take the champ’s best shots and keep battling back.
 As early as the opening round, Duran let Barkley know this was going to be a special night.
-Just before the bell to end round one Iran threw a lazy jab and the challenger slipped it to counter with a perfectly timed right that stunned Barkley and brought the crowd to its feet.
+Just before the bell to end round one Iran threw a lazy jab and the challenger slipped it to counter with a perfectly timed right hand to the temple that stunned Barkley and brought the crowd to its feet.

 Duran vs Barkley was fast-paced and grueling from start to finish, hard-fought and thrilling.
 The challenger was tagged hard and often by the much bigger man, his head snapping back from Barkley’s heavy jab, plus the occasional walloping right.
 Barkley also committed himself to a spirited body attack and thudding shots dug deep into Roberto’s midsection.
 But Duran ducked and weaved to get closer to Barkley and by the mid-rounds he was dishing out his own heavy artillery at close quarters.
 Utilizing his often over-looked defensive talent, he made Barkley miss and then made him pay with perfectly timed counter shots.

-The final rounds saw the fighters give and take tremendous blows as the sell-out crowd roared its approval.
+The final rounds saw the fighters give and take tremendous blows as the sell-out crowd stood and roared its approval.
 And, against all expectations, it was Duran’s power which proved decisive, not Barkley’s, as evidenced by the dramatic knockdown Roberto scored near the end of round eleven.

 “It was his heart,” said Barkley later.
 “It just wouldn’t go.”